What is kitting? Meaning, Benefits & How We Got Started

 Reduced Pick Pack and Ship Costs

-When items bundle together one fell swoop, assembly lines and repeatable processes perform the kitting process.
-This results in faster pick & pack times and ultimately reduces the cost to build these bundles compared to completing it at the order fulfillment phase.
+When items bundle together in assembly lines and repeatable processes, then there’s the opportunity for optimization and time saving.
+When that happens, then the kitting process results in faster pick & pack times and ultimately reduces the cost to build these bundles compared to completing it at the order fulfillment phase.

 Organization & Efficiency